andock/andock/docs/configuration/build.md

 vendor
 #### END REMOVE ANDOCK ###
 ```
-## No build needed?
+##

+!!! tip "No build needed?"
-> Build the project on your own CI or there is no need to build the project?
+    Build the project on your own CI or there is no need to build the project?
 You can define your git repository as artifact repository.
 Add your git repository to `git_artifact_repository_path`.